-If a child sustains an injury at school, the injured child is sent to the school Medical Assistant.
+If a child sustains an injury at school, the injured child is sent to the School Nurse.
 Details of the injury are gathered from the child.
 If the injury is determined to be severe, an Accident Report is completed, at which time parents are contacted.